 This absolute beginner’s guide explains the steps required to install deb (*.deb) files in Ubuntu.
 This applies to all Ubuntu-based Linux distributions such as Linux Mint, elementary OS, etc.

-The .deb files are the software package format used by Debian and its derivatives such as Ubuntu, Linux Mint, elementary, etc. These files are archive files consists of control and installation packages.
-Any source code can be packaged as .deb using certain methods and the output file can be installed in target systems provided dependencies are satisfied.
+The .deb files are the software package format used by Debian and its derivatives such as Ubuntu, Linux Mint, elementary, etc. These files are archive files consisting of control and installation packages.
+Any source code can be packaged as .deb using certain methods, and the output file can be installed in target systems provided dependencies are satisfied.

 Install deb files in Ubuntu and Other Derivatives – 4 Methods

 There are several ways to install deb files in Ubuntu.
-We will explain 4 different steps for absolutely new users.
+We will explain four different steps for absolutely new users.